-It is very simple to play and all you need to do is choose five numbers (froma range of 1 – 54) and then one number called a “Key Number” (from a range of 0 – 9).
-The Key Number remains the same for all the lines on your coupon.
+It is very simple to play and all you need to do is choose five numbers (from a range of 1 – 54) and then one number called “Key Number” (from a range of 0 – 9).
+The Key Number remains the same for all the lines on your ticket.

 Please find below a table displaying a breakdown of all the prize categories and the odds of winning them:

 |1st||5 + 1||1 in 31,625,100|

 |3rd||4 + 1||1 in 129,082|

 |5th||3 + 1||1 in 2,689|

 |6th||3 + 0||1 in 299|